 Online Appointments - Microsoft Bookings

-On our website, we use an online booking tool for virtual product demonstrations of the Navilas® Laser System.
+On our websites, we use an online booking tool for virtual product demonstrations of the Navilas® Laser System.
 The data that you provide to us during the booking process will be saved.

 The data you enter in the booking form will also be transmitted to OD-OS partners (see www.od-os.com/contact), as long as the request concerns the scope of business of these companies.